 All participants using combustible fuels in an art installation (or for other purposes) at Burning Man must educate themselves about and comply with appropriate practices for storing and handling these materials.

-Quantity Limit.
-No more than 110 gallons or two 55 gallon barrels may be stored in a camp at one time.
+No more than 110 gallons or two 55-gallon drums may be stored in a camp at one time.
 Note: Nevada law prohibits transportation of more than 110 gallons of fuel in any vehicle without proper permitting, signage and required insurance.
-Arrangements can be made to have fuel delivered daily to larger generators or in barrels through independent vendors with prior arrangement.
+Arrangements can be made to have fuel delivered daily to larger generators or in drums through independent vendors with prior arrangement.
 Those providing transport of fuel should read these fuel delivery and transport guidelines.

 - Sierra Fuels (775) 322-2111